hassa963/TRskim/README.md

-`TRskim` is an R package that visualizes tandem repeat composition by decomposing sequences into known/novel motifs, encoding then aligning them, and generates tile plots to compare motif patterns across alleles.
+`TRskim` is an R package that visualizes tandem repeat composition by decomposing sequences into known/novel motifs, encoding then aligning them, and generates visualizations to compare motif patterns across alleles.
 The tool is intended for those researching tandem repeats and would like to perform a motif composition analysis across alleles.

 TRskim provides motif-level decomposition and visualization of tandem repeats, enabling researchers to inspect the internal structure of